ngshaohui/webdev/week03/javascript_with_dom.md

 ### Selecting multiple elements

-As the name would suggest, `querySelectorAll` would select all elements fulfilling a criteria.
+As the name suggests, `querySelectorAll` would select all elements fulfilling a criteria.

 ```js
 // selecting all the paragraph elements